memtt/malt/README.md

 resolve=true          ; Automatically resolve symbols with addr2line at exit.
-libunwind=false       ; Enable of disable usage of libunwind to backtrace. skip=4                ; Number of stack frame to skip in order to cut at malloc level
+libunwind=false       ; Enable of disable usage of libunwind to backtrace. skip=4                ; Number of stack frame to skip in order to cut at malloc level sampling=false        ; Sample and instrument only some stack. samplingBw=4093       ; Instrument the stack when seen passed 4K-3 bytes of alloc requests.

 [output]
 name=malt-%1-%2.%3    ; base name for output, %1 = exe, %2 = PID, %3 = extension